jasperbug/dcgpt/README.md

 # DCGPT

-Hello, I'm Your Bug, a VTuber, currently streaming on Twitch.
+Hello, I'm Buuuggyy, a VTuber, currently streaming on Twitch.
 [https://www.twitch.tv/buuuggyy](https://www.twitch.tv/buuuggyy)

 This simple code can connect GPT to your Discord, Twitch, Line, and Telegram.
 This version is optimized for Discord.